 Michael Kay is the original developer of Saxon.
 He founded Saxonica in 2004.
-His knowledge of XSLT and XQuery is second to none: he is the editor of the XSLT 2.0 and 3.0 specifications, a joint editor of XPath 2.0 and XPath 3.0, and an invited expert on the XQuery Working Group.
+His knowledge of XSLT and XQuery is second to none: he was the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
 He is also the author of the best-selling XSLT Programmer's Reference from Wrox Press, currently in its fourth edition.

-Michael has over thirty years' experience in the software industry.
-After a PhD at the University of Cambridge, he joined ICL, eventually holding one of the most senior technical positions there.
-ICL is a $4bn software and services company, now part of Fujitsu.
+Michael has over forty years' experience in the software industry.
+He gained a PhD at the University of Cambridge for research on database management technology, and then joined ICL, where he led design teams for a number of software products including several generations of database systems: his technical contributions were recognised by appointment as an ICL Fellow.
+During that time, ICL evolved from a mainframe computer manufacturer to a $4bn software and services company, and became part of Fujitsu.
 As well as managing Saxonica, Michael remains the lead designer and developer of the software.

 Penny Kay is a founding Director of Saxonica and the Company Secretary.
 Penny handles banking, tax, insurance, legal and personnel matters for the company.
 Previously Penny was a Civil Servant in the British Civil Service.

 O'Neil Delpratt joined Saxonica from a research project at the University of Leicester in 2010.
-He is a co-developer of the Saxon product, with specific responsibility for Saxon on .NET and the C/C++/PHP platform (Saxon/C).
+He is a co-developer of the Saxon product, with specific responsibility for Saxon on .NET, and the C/C++, PHP and Python product Saxon/C.

 Before joining Saxonica, he completed his post-graduate studies at the University of Leicester.
 His thesis title was “In-memory Representations of XML documents”, which coincided with a C++ software development of a memory efficient DOM implementation, called Succinct DOM.

-O'Neil regularly publishes and presents papers at various XML conferences and is an invited expert on the W3C XQuery Working Group.
+O'Neil regularly publishes and presents papers at various XML conferences, and was an invited expert on the W3C XQuery Working Group.

-Sue Schreiber joined Saxonica in 2010; having spent the majority of her career at ICL, now part of the Fujitsu Group.
-Sue is Saxonica's commercial manager; she deals with Saxonica's clients and contracts.
+Sue Schreiber joined Saxonica in 2010, and retired in 2020.
+Having spent the majority of her career at ICL (now part of the Fujitsu Group), Sue worked as Saxonica's commercial manager dealing with Saxonica's clients and contracts.

-John Lumley joined the Saxonica development team in 2013.
-John has spent most of his career at the HP Research Labs in Bristol UK, working mostly in the field of Software Engineering; he subsequently took his PhD at Nottingham University.
-John has completed a number of specific projects for Saxonica including implementation of the EXPath library, tools for streamability analysis, and research into algorithms for optimized matching of template rules.
-He also implemented the XPath parser for Saxon-JS and is now working on a new front-end for the XSLT compiler written in XSLT itself, promising portability to new platforms such as Node.js.
+John Lumley joined the Saxonica development team in 2013, and retired in 2020.
+John spent most of his career at the HP Research Labs in Bristol UK, working mostly in the field of Software Engineering; he subsequently took his PhD at Nottingham University.

 Debbie Lockett joined the Saxonica development team in 2014 following post-doctoral research in Mathematics at the University of Leeds.
-Debbie has worked on performance benchmarking, the implementation of XQuery 3.1 features, and on developing the tools for creating Saxonica's product documentation.
-She is now the lead developer for Saxon-JS.
-Recent activities include prototyping of an XForms implementation based on Saxon-JS, performance improvements, and increasing the test coverage.
-Work on a version of Saxon-JS to run under Node.js is well advanced.
+She has worked on performance benchmarking, the implementation of XQuery 3.1 features, and on developing the tools for creating Saxonica's product documentation and website.